PN slams MEP Daniel Attard for his comment about traffic in Malta

 The Nationalist Party has accused Labour MEP Daniel Attard of being disconnected from Maltese society after a comment he made about traffic in Malta.

-Speaking on Labour media arm ONE on Sunday, Attard argued that people tended to forget how bad traffic was a few years ago in some areas, saying he wanted to see empirical data before saying traffic is now at its worst.
+Speaking on Labour media outlet ONE on Sunday, Attard argued that people tended to forget how bad traffic was in some areas a few years ago.
+He said he wanted to see empirical data before concluding that traffic is now at its worst.

 "They say traffic has increased.
-I'd like to see a study saying that," Attard said, noting improvements in traffic flow in Qormi, Luqa, Mrieħel and Attard in recent years.
+I'd like to see a study saying that," Attard said.
+He noted improvements in traffic flow in Qormi, Luqa, Mrieħel and Attard in recent years.

 Last year, a study published by the Faculty for Social Wellbeing at the University of Malta showed that 97% of Maltese people believe traffic has increased considerably in the last two or three years, Sammut recalled.